adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 ## :test_tube: One Time Lab Environment Setup

-  > **Warning**  Deployed assets will include allow Azure and allow all firewall rules for training purposes only
+  > **Warning**  Deployed assets will include allow Azure and allow all firewall rules for training purposes only.
+Use a testing environment for training.
+Consult with appropriate networking and security teams before production implementation.

 1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.